-- You may need to help your loved one scoot toward the opposite side of the bed so that there will be room to roll.
+- You may need to help the person scoot toward the opposite side of the bed so that there will be room to roll.

-- Go to the side of the bed you want your love one to roll toward.
+- Go to the side of the bed you want them to roll toward.

-- Ask your loved one to lie on their back with their knees bent.
+- Ask them to lie on their back with their knees bent.
 Have them place their arms across their body.

-- Ask your loved one to roll toward you while keeping the knees bent.
-If you have a rail on the bed, have your loved one reach toward the rail.
+- Ask them to roll toward you while keeping the knees bent.
+If you have a rail on the bed, have them reach toward the rail.

-- Help your loved one as needed.
-Gently place your hands on the shoulders and hips, and guide them toward you.
+- Help them as needed.
+Gently place your hands on the shoulders and hips, and guide the person toward you.

 If the person can't help